-In order to answer this question, the basic knowledge of blood relation questions is sufficient.
-The analytical reasoning questions, which usually appear in a set of 2 - 4 questions, have been an integral part of this section.
+NOTE: In order to answer this question, the basic knowledge of blood-relation questions is sufficient.
+These analytical reasoning questions, which usually appear in a set of 2 - 4 questions, have been an integral part of this section.

-This set involves the basic understanding of the concepts of analytical reasoning.
+NOTE: This set involves the basic understanding of the concepts of analytical reasoning.
 You have to make a table for city and the features for which the city is popular.
-This set was having three questions to be answered.
-As this area covers around 25% questions from the section, this is something you must be proficient in.
-Though sometimes some set may appear a bit hard to crack, which on careful analysis you can skip and move on to the next question.
+Such a set is accompanied by 3-4 questions.
+As the area covers around 25% questions from the section, this is something you must be proficient in.
+Some of these sets may appear a bit hard to crack, so you can skip these and move on to the next question.
 Tricky questions are best attempted at last.

 The level of difficulty of intelligence and critical reasoning section varies from easy to moderate.
-The questions based on alphanumeric series have also been of quite an easy level.
-An alphanumeric question from one of the previous papers is:
+The questions based on alphanumeric series are of quite an easy level.
+An alphanumeric question from one of the previous papers is given below:

-The questions asked in this section involve only the basics and those who have done sufficient practice will find these questions to be quite manageable.
+The questions asked in this section involve only the basics and those who have done sufficient practice will find these questions to be easy to handle.
 While all areas of reasoning need to be covered, a careful study of the previous papers reveals that some topics are more important than the others.
 Thus, it is recommended that you cover the entire syllabus with special focus on the areas mentioned above.